jon-jacky/Piety/doc/analogies.md

 are possible within a single Python session, so Piety does not support these.
 Piety is a single-user system.

 - **files**: We try to avoid using the host file system.
 Instead, we use in-memory data structures that can persist through the long-running Python session.
-In particular, we use text buffers, instances of the *Buffer* class used in *ed.py* and other editors.
-They provide a *write* method so Python *print* statements can write into them.
+These are provided by the *storage* module, which manages a collection of text buffers, instances of the *Buffer* class.
+Text buffers are used by the *ed.py* and *edsel* editors and other applications, but the *storage* and *buffer* modules do not depend on any application and can by used by any.
+Applications can create and delete buffers by calling functions in *storage*, but the collection of buffers is not affected when applications start or exit.
 We will configure Python *import* to import directly from these buffers so they don't need to be saved in the host file system.
-(Not yet implemented)
+(Import from buffers is not yet implemented.)

 - **i/o redirection**: In Piety, redirecting the output of a task to some text buffer.
 Redirection is provided by the *wyshka* shell.